 -- Ernst Diehl is one of the all-time appearance record holder for the club, but Miroslav Kadlec, Jürgen Groh and Werner Liebrich are ahead of him.
 Hans Peter Biregel can also play in the centerback position.

 -- I also selected Miroslav Klose, Michael Ballack and Tim Wiese, who was only young players while at the club.
 Ballack played a single season as a regular member of the squad.
-I still have question marks over him whether he belongs to this team.
+I still have question marks over him whether he belongs to this all-time team.

 -- Miroslav Klose made his name with the club, earning a place on the 2002 World Cup Finals.
 However, the peak of his career was not here.
 He was also not home grown.
 So Thomas Allofs deserved a spot over him, but I still took Klose over him.
 I might have been influenced by Klose's achievements elsewhere.
-So I might have made a mistake here.
+So it might be a mistake here.

--- Hans Peter Briegel was among the best fullback of his generation in Europe.
+-- Hans Peter Briegel was among the best fullbacks of his generation in Europe.
 He was known for his power and stamina.

 -- Mario Basler was home grown, but he only played once for the club before moving onward.
-He later returned to play for the club at the end of the career that out him into this team.
+He later returned to play for the club at the end of the career.
+His second spell put him into this team.

 -- Gerald Ehrmann was a popular figure while playing for the club.